Massachusetts Real Estate- Merrimack Valley

 The playing field of Fenway, home of the Boston Red Sox is roughly 2.35 acres with the entire stadium encompassing approximately 9 acres.
 The field itself is roughly 310 feet up the left foul line and 302 along the right foul line and center field 389 feet.

-Compared To Gillette Stadium
+How Big Is An Acre Compared To Gillette Stadium Visually

 Now let’s see how big an acre is compared to Gillette Stadium.
 A professional football field is 160 feet by 360 feet including the end zone.